What is Missional Living?

 Following Jesus Into Worship

 Worship is both the starting point and the goal of all missional living.
-At CPC, we’ve identified three specific ways to express our desire to follow Jesus into the world: public faith, the integration of faith and work, and mercy and justice.
+At Christ Presbyterian, we’ve identified three specific ways to express our desire to follow Jesus into the world: public faith, the integration of faith and work, and mercy and justice.

 As carriers of heaven’s DNA and the aroma of Jesus in his world, we want to carry his grace, truth, and beauty into all of the places where we live, work, and play.
 Our Public Faith is an expression of lives lived on a spectrum of opportunities from formal conversations to informal parties all of which seek to love and serve our neighbors as Christ has loved and served us.
 Public Forums are intentional conversations about things that matter to all people, whether they believe in Jesus or not.
 Forums happen in homes as well as large gatherings, and include people who believe as we do as well as people who don’t.
 Neighbor Love is the expression of Public Faith that thoughtfully and creatively responds to the needs of friends, colleagues, and neighbors we encounter daily.
 Lastly, raising a glass in celebration of life in the midst of its difficulties is what we call Parties.
 In all these expressions of Public Faith we aim to show the kind of love and hospitality that turns strangers into friends, and then friends into family.